 So, you’re here, which means you either just got a new tattoo or are about to.
 No matter which it is, the topic of tattoo aftercare is crucial.
 We know there is a lot of information out there about what you should do to ensure your ink heals properly and stays bright.

 Unfortunately, most of that info doesn’t match up with each other, or it goes against what your artist told you to do.
-It is frustrating when you don’t know who or what to believe and can lead to major issues with your ink.
+It is frustrating when you don’t know who or what to believe, and it can lead to major issues with your ink.

 If this sounds like you, then we have felt your pain, and you’re in the right place.
 We are sick of the confusion and misinformation – that’s why we created this guide for you and had it reviewed by a practicing dermatologist with a passion for tattoos!